Forensic psychiatry: South Africa

 In South Africa, patients are referred for observation for a period of 30 days by the courts if questions exist as to CST and MSO.
 Serious crimes require a panel, which may include two or more psychiatrists.
 Should the courts find the defendant not criminally responsible, the defendant may become a state patient and be admitted in a forensic psychiatric hospital.

 They are referred to receive treatment for an indefinite period, but most were back in the community after three years.

 Educational requirements

 A psychiatrist is a medical doctor who has completed undergraduate school, medical school, and residency training.
 Forensic psychiatrists typically have additional training that is relevant to the job they hold (such as a focus in child/adolescent, geriatric, or addiction).
 Many forensic psychiatrists will complete a more specific training after their residency in a related area.
 This training typically lasts another one or two years.
-Because they have earned a doctorate in medicine (MD), they are able to both diagnose and treat disorders related to their mental state.
-They are also able to prescribe medication.
+Because they have earned a doctorate in medicine (MD), they are able to both diagnose and treat disorders related to a patient's mental state; they are also able to prescribe medication.